 Sometimes the hours roll by and you just can’t seem to buckle down and crank out the day’s tasks.
-Maybe it’s brain fog, or distractibility, or perhaps you feel overwhelmed and can’t pick just one thing to focus on because everything seems equally important.
+Maybe it’s brain fog, or never-ending distractions, or perhaps just sheer overwhelm from a massive to-do list.

-Whether you’re a stay-at-home parent trying to keep up with your kids’ antics and maintain a (relatively) ordered home, an administrator in a busy office, a rising entrepreneur launching a start-up, or an aspiring novelist who’s got a daily word quota to meet – it doesn’t matter who you are – you’ve got things you need to do.
-And probably not enough hours in the day.
+Whether you’re a stay-at-home parent trying to balance keeping your kids happy and your house from burning down, an administrator in a busy office, a rising entrepreneur launching a start-up, or an aspiring novelist who’s got a daily word quota to meet… We've all got things to do, and not enough hours in the day to do them.

 There have been a lot of successful people over the centuries of human history.
-And if you look at just a few of them, they certainly don’t do the exact same things.
-But what they do have in common are daily routines, things that they do day in and day out, without fail.
+If you look into their daily routines, they vary immensely.
+But one thing they do have in common?
+They have routines, and they stick to them day after day.
+For example…

-In fact, you’d be hard-pressed to think of any highly successful person who doesn’t have some kind of relatively structured, and occasionally elaborate daily routine.
-It may seem like a relatively simple concept, and that’s because it is.
-You’re doing the same thing day after day.
+In fact, you’d be hard-pressed to think of any highly successful person who doesn’t have some kind of relatively structured, and occasionally elaborate, daily routine.

-But when it comes to choosing the behaviors and structure of your day, actually implementing them, and then sticking with them long enough until they become your routine, something you can rely on each day… that’s where it becomes difficult.
-So let’s start at the beginning.
+But when it comes to choosing the behaviors and structure of your day, actually implementing them, and then sticking with them long enough until they become your routine… that’s where many of us turn in the towel.

 In general, habits have a three-part “loop”: a cue, a behavior, and a reward.
 The cue, or trigger, is what tells your brain to automate the behavior of the habit.
 This is all reinforced and repeated by the brain because for some reason the brain likes this particular sequence of events and experiences a reward for it.
 One MIT study showed that habits can become so ingrained, so automatic, that even if you remove the cue and the reward, the behavior or action remains.